Flux-Point-Studios/prorated-sub-service/TESTING.md

    - Validator address from the blueprint
    - NFT policy ID from the blueprint
    - Wallet addresses with test funds
-3. TALOS tokens on preprod (or use a test token with similar properties)
+3. AGENT tokens on preprod (or use a test token with similar properties)
 4. A funded wallet with the necessary signing keys

 ## Preparing Test Data